A Kernel Stein Test for Comparing Latent Variable Models: A relative goodness-of-fit test

-\begin{rem} Corollary \ref{cor:teststatnormality} holds for any choice of the Markov chain sample size $m\geq1.$ However, in practice, a small value of $m$ leads to large variance of the score estimates $\barscore p,\barscore q,$ and hence the test statistic $T_{n,t},$ which results in a conservative test.
-To improve the test's sensitivity, we therefore recommend using as large $m$ as possible. \end{rem}
+\begin{remark} Corollary \ref{cor:teststatnormality} holds for any choice of the Markov chain sample size $m\geq1.$ However, in practice, a small value of $m$ leads to large variance of the score estimates $\barscore p,\barscore q,$ and hence the test statistic $T_{n,t},$ which results in a conservative test.
+To improve the test's sensitivity, we therefore recommend using as large an $m$ as possible.